PMET-public/module-datainstall-graphql/README.md

 	}

-**Gift Cards**: Use to create the `gift_cards.json` file.
-There is an issue with the giftcard product type where an imported gift card isn't correct until it is saved.
-This file will load in the product and save it, thus completing the process.
-It is a simple file with just sku as a value, so it uses the existing products query
+**Gift Cards**: Used to create the `gift_cards.json` file.
+When Gift Cards are imported along with other products, the row will be skipped with an error.
+Gift cards need to be imported separatly.
+The same `productExport` query is used, just restricted to only Gift Cards.
+There is no issue if the Gift Cards are also included in the main products file as they will be skipped during import.

 	query{
-		products(filter: {sku: { in: ["spagiftcard"] }})
-		{
+		productExport(categoryIds:"41") {
-			items{
-				sku
-			}
+			data
 		}
 	}

 **dynamicBlocksExport**: Use to create the `dynamic_blocks.json` file.
 Include the Dynamic Block names or Ids you want to include in the export.
 This is different than the core *dynamicBlocks* query.
 It does use the same DynamicBlock Type, but it will not return all the information that the core query returns.